Calchan/debian-install-scripts/README.md

 The GPD Win 2 is a cute but weird little machine.
 This additional script fixes a lot of issues when installing Linux to it.
 Including:

-- Rotated display (due to it being from a tablet)
+- Display rotated in hardware, due to it being from a tablet

-- Rotated touchscreen (same reason)
+- Rotated touchscreen (same as above)

 - Flaky SD card interface

 - Not-quite compatible Xbox controller

-Due to the compact keyboard, the MangoHud keybinds are changed to:
+Because of the compact keyboard, the MangoHud keybinds are changed to:

 ```
 toggle_hud=Shift_R+F1